-The standard for measuring warfighter mobility.
+The international standard for measuring warfighter mobility.

 The warfighter’s load has long been known to impact their performance.
 Without an objective measure of mobility and performance, overload has remained a significant challenge to the modern warfighter.
 The Load Effects Assessment Program (LEAP) systematically measures a warfighter’s mobility and performance to rigorously quantify the effects of equipment they wear and carry.

 Developed in consultation with the United States Marine Corps, the LEAP represents the most common and challenging physical tasks of dismounted infantry in a fully instrumented, transportable obstacle course.
 Scientific research has proven the LEAP to be a valid and reliable tool for measuring the impact of load on warfighter mobility.
 LEAP is internationally recognized as the gold standard for measuring warfighter mobility, adopted by nations worldwide and formally recommended practice by NATO.

 The LEAP is formalized as a NATO STANREC for use by member nations.